knowrahman/AWS-SAA-C02-Course/README.md

 #### 1.7.1.2.
 Container Registry

-A container registry or hub is a hub of container images.
+A container registry or hub is a hub of container images. (not dockerfile), container images are biult using docker files.
 As a developer or solution architect, you use a dockerfile to create a container image.
 Then you upload that image to a private/public repository such as the docker hub.
 In the case of a public hub, other people will likely do the same including vendors of the base OS such as the CentOS example shown above.
 From there, these container images can then be deployed to docker hosts, which are just services running a container engine (e.g. docker).

 A docker host can run many containers based on or more images.
-A single image can be to generate containers on many docker hosts.
+A single image can be used to generate containers on many docker hosts.
 Dockerfile can create a container image where it gets stored in the container registry.